 How it Works

-The Canadian Experiences Fund is delivered in British Columbia by Western Economic Diversification Canada.
+The Canadian Experiences Fund is delivered in British Columbia by Pacific Economic Development Canada (PacifiCan).
 The fund is part of our government’s renewed efforts to support the tourism sector by investing in the types of products and experiences that cater to Canada’s strengths, while also growing tourism beyond major cities and the summer season.

 Investments made through the Canadian Experiences Fund are focused on the following five categories: